 A running toilet is more than just an annoying sound in the middle of the night.
 It’s a silent money drain, wasting hundreds of gallons of water and driving up your utility bills.
 The good news is that diagnosing the problem is usually straightforward.
 Here are three simple checks you can perform to confirm your suspicions and figure out what’s going on.

-Listen for Telltale Sounds
+Listen for Hissing or Gurgling Sounds

 The easiest way to tell if your toilet is running is to simply listen.
 After you flush, your toilet should stop making noise once the tank is full.
 If you hear a constant hissing, gurgling, or the sound of water running long after the flush cycle is complete, you likely have a leak.
 This phantom flushing sound often points to an internal issue.
 A toilet that keeps running can be caused by a few things, like a worn-out flapper or mineral buildup.
 These persistent sounds are your first clue that it’s time to call for a toilet repair.

-Look for Constant Ripples in the Bowl
+Look for Ripples in the Toilet Bowl

 Sometimes a running toilet is nearly silent, but a quick visual check can reveal the problem.
 Look closely at the water in the toilet bowl.
 Do you see any movement or subtle ripples on the surface, even when the toilet hasn’t been flushed recently?
 This is a sure sign that water is leaking from the tank into the bowl.
 A toilet that runs constantly can waste thousands of gallons of water a month.
 For a foolproof test, add a few drops of food coloring to the tank.
 Don’t flush, and wait about 20 minutes.
 If you see colored water in the bowl, you have a leak.

-Check the Water Level in the Tank
+Check the Water Level in Your Tank

 If you’ve heard the sounds and seen the ripples, your next step is to look inside the tank.
 Carefully lift the lid and set it aside.
 The water level should be about half an inch to one inch below the top of the overflow pipe (the tall pipe in the middle of the tank).
 If the water is spilling into that pipe, you’ve found your problem.
 This means the fill valve isn’t shutting off properly, causing the tank to overfill and constantly drain.
 This is often due to an improperly set float.
 Keeping an eye on your toilet’s internal parts is a key part of maintaining your home’s plumbing systems.

-Your Step-by-Step Guide to Fixing a Running Toilet
+Your Guide to Running Toilet Repair

 That constant hissing or trickling sound from your toilet isn’t just annoying; it’s a sign that water and money are going down the drain.
 The good news is that most running toilets are caused by a few simple, easy-to-fix issues inside the tank.
 With a little guidance, you can often solve the problem yourself in under an hour.
 Let’s walk through the process together, step by step.